KHP-Informatics/COPILOT/README.md

-# COPING
+# COPILOT
-a Containerised wOrkflow for Processing IllumiNa Genotyping microarray data
+a Containerised wOrkflow for Processing ILlumina genOtyping daTa